snjy9182/Big-Powersticks/README.md

 ## Mobum Members:

-**Sun Jay Yoo** is Biomedical Engineering and Computer Science major at Johns Hopkins University, specializing in computational medicine, computer vision, and biodesign.
+**Sun Jay Yoo** is a Biomedical Engineering and Computer Science major at Johns Hopkins University, specializing in computational medicine, computer vision, and biodesign.
 He developed Mobum’s software pipeline, I2C interfacing algorithms, and dynamic web interface

 **Tom Wan** is a mathematics major at Johns Hopkins University with a particular interest machine learning and computational medicine.
 He worked on Mobum’s advanced motion algorithms and software development for our Moodles